 Aging does not affect all cats of a certain age in precisely the same way.
 Some cats are more successful agers than others.
 Some, even at the age of 15 years, may still be full of the joys of spring and have no noticeable physical or mental incapacitation.
 Others of the same age, however, are already beginning to be handicapped by age-related internal organ failure, failing senses or orthopedic problems.

+Cats’ hearing deteriorates progressively with age so that many older cats appear not to hear you, and they do not respond to outside sounds that formerly would have aroused them.
+Loss of hearing can be either peripheral, due to changes in the ear itself or, as with failure of vision, related to changes within the brain.
+Central Nervous System.
+The brain weight of cats decreases with age primarily because of nerve cell death.
+Functionally, there is decreased production and increased destruction of substances required to transmit messages from the brain to the body.
+If cognitive dysfunction is involved, there are plaque-like accumulations of beta-amyloid in the brain.
 Behavioral Changes.
 Because of general central nervous system changes, cats progressively slow down mentally as they age.
 They become less interested in things around them, less reactive to things going on and spend more time sleeping.
 “Normal” aging changes in cats are not usually incapacitating but merely produce a gradual decline in mental function, which can seem quite appropriate.